Tropical Biology Summer Program in Costa Rica Overview

 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of local ecosystems.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.
 Classroom instruction includes lectures given by resident and visiting professors, as well as discussions of assigned readings and selections from the primary literature.

 Our program is labor intensive.
-Though we do give campus-like classes and exams, we also take orientation walks to learn important plants and animals, perform field projects with long hours, and make field trips.
+Though we do give campus-like instruction (assigned readings, lectures, discussion groups, etc.), we also take orientation walks to learn important plants, animals, disease, local customs; perform field projects with long hours; and take field trips to health facilities, towns, indigenous reservations, research facilities, banana plantations, logging sites, etc. There is one rest day per week, usually Sundays.
 In the field, your typical daily schedule may look like this:

 |2:00pm||Lectures and/or discussion sections.
 Afternoon classroom activities will often be related to morning field activities.|